Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Methods

 \subsection{Constraining the parameter space}

-We constrain the ionization parameter, O/H, and N/O ratios for regions within NGC\,5728 using the code \textsc{HII-CHI-Mistry}\footnote{Publicly available at \url{https://home.iaa.csic.es/~epm/HII-CHI-mistry.html}}, developed by \cite{Perez_2014}.
+We constrained the ionization parameter, O/H, and N/O ratios for regions within NGC\,5728 using the code \textsc{HII-CHI-Mistry}\footnote{Publicly available at \url{https://home.iaa.csic.es/~epm/HII-CHI-mistry.html}}, developed by \cite{Perez_2014}.
 This tool applies Bayesian-like statistics to compare observed emission-line ratios against extensive grids of photoionization models.
-We specifically use the optical and infrared subroutines optimized for AGN \citep{Perez_2019,Perez_Diaz_2022}.
+We specifically used the optical and infrared subroutines optimized for AGN \citep{Perez_2019,Perez_Diaz_2022}.

 In the optical regime, \textsc{HII-CHI-Mistry} relies on emission lines such as [\ion{O}{ii}]$\lambda3727$\AA, [\ion{Ne}{iii}]$\lambda3868$\AA, [\ion{O}{iii}]$\lambda4363$\AA, [\ion{O}{iii}]$\lambda4959$\AA, [\ion{O}{iii}]$\lambda5007$\AA, [\ion{N}{ii}]$\lambda6584$\AA, and [\ion{S}{ii}]$\lambda\lambda6716,6731$\AA.
 However, the MUSE spectral coverage (4800–9300\AA) excludes [\ion{O}{ii}]$\lambda3727$\AA~and [\ion{Ne}{iii}]$\lambda3868$\AA. \eliz{Thus, given the spectral coverage of MUSE, our analysis is necessarily limited to all the optical emission lines that fall within its wavelength range—specifically, [\ion{O}{iii}]$\lambda4959$\AA, [\ion{O}{iii}]$\lambda5007$\AA, [\ion{N}{ii}]$\lambda6584$\AA, and [\ion{S}{ii}]$\lambda\lambda6716,6731$\AA.}